muffeeee/midas-pro-series-osc-commands/README.md

 ## JSON specification syntax
 The pro series features a massive amount of parameters to control, and as such, a massive amount of commands have been found on OSC.
 It's not clear what they all do, and some are mere duplicates of each other but with a slight twist.
 Some even have typos in them.
 I have therefore made a simple JSON file with the currently discovered commands in order to keep it organized.

 The JSON file contains an object that contains the control groups.
-For now, the only group added is `enVirtualMicInputs`.
 This object then contains all the parameter nodes that you can get and/or set.

 Each node contains some documentation in the following format:
 - `multiPath`: Whether or not the node contains multiple instances.
 All nodes in `enVirtualMicInputs` do, but some nodes in other groups may only control one thing.